klane/databall/docs/_pages/data-exploration.md

 ## Team Strength Distribution

-The histogram and KDE of team SRS below show that teams are fairly normally distributed.
+The histogram and kernel density estimation (KDE) of team SRS below show that teams are fairly normally distributed.
 The best fit normal distribution has a mean of essentially zero with a standard deviation of about 4.6 points.
 A zero-mean distribution makes sense here because an SRS of zero indicates a perfectly average team.

 ```python